Model-Preserving Adaptive Rounding: Experiments

 \section{Experiments}

-To test \kw, we quantized Llama and Gemma models and evaluated both downstream performance (perplexity, zeroshot accuracy) and the KL divergence to the original model outputs.
+To test \kw, we quantized Llama, Gemma, and Qwen models and evaluated both downstream performance (perplexity, zeroshot accuracy) and the KL divergence to the original model outputs.
+Llama and Gemma results can be found here in the main body and Qwen results are in the Appendix.
 The KL considers the entire distribution over the output space, whereas perplexity and zeroshot accuracy only consider the mass of a single ``ground truth'' token (see Appendix).
-Since our goal is to produce a model as close to the original model as possible and almost all real-world use cases of LLMs involve sampling from the entire distribution, the KL is a more accurate indicator of how close two models are.
+Since our goal is to produce a model as close to the original model as possible and almost all real-world use cases of LLMs involve sampling from the entire distribution, the KL is better at measuring how close models are.

-\textbf{Baselines and Setup} The focus of \kws is on the Hessian estimate and rounding algorithm, so our main experiments perform PTQ without any additional finetuning.
+\textbf{Baselines and Setup} The focus of \kws is on the Hessian estimate and weight rounding algorithm, so our main experiments perform \textit{weight-only} PTQ without any additional finetuning.
 However, we include experiments with recovery finetuning to show that \kws composes with finetuning.
 For \kw-A, we use a context length of 8K, 20M tokens, and 3 full rounds of power iteration.
 For \kw-B, we use a context length of 2K and 64K sequences.

-In the following sections, we compare against LDLQ \citep{quip}, GuidedQuant \citep{guidedquant}, DiscQuant \citep{discquant}, and Google's QAT recipe \citep{gemma3}, which represent state-of-the-art algorithms that perform local adaptive rounding, end-to-end adaptive rounding, constrained gradient-based rounding, and QAT, respectively.
-Additional experiments and comparisons to CBQ \citep{cbq} and PV-Tuning \citep{pvtuning} can be found in the Appendix.
-Of these, only LDLQ does not require computing gradients, and QAT requires significantly more data than the others.
-Regardless, \kws achieves a lower KL than \textit{all baselines} while achieving state of the art downstream performance.
+In the following sections, we compare against LDLQ \citep{quip}, GuidedQuant \citep{guidedquant}, DiscQuant \citep{discquant}, and Google's Gemma 3 QAT recipe \citep{gemma3}, which represent state-of-the-art algorithms that perform local adaptive rounding, end-to-end adaptive rounding, constrained gradient-based rounding, and QAT, respectively.
+LDLQ is equivalent to GPTQ and \textit{is the rounding algorithm used in almost all SOTA weight-only quantization works}, including GPTQ, QuIP, QuIP\#, QTIP, as well as weight-activation quantization works such as QuaRot, SpinQuant, and NestQuant \cite{quip, qs, qtip, quarot, spinquant, nestquant}.
+Of our baselines, only LDLQ does not require computing gradients, and QAT requires significantly more data than the others.
+Regardless, \kws achieves a lower KL than \textit{all presented baselines} while achieving state of the art downstream performance.

+We do not compare to works such as AQLM, AWQ, and SmoothQuant, since the above LDLQ-based methods already outperform them \cite{aqlm, awq, smoothquant}.
+Likewise, we do not compare to older QAT methods like LSQ and LLM-QAT, since these do not consistently outperform \textit{existing} LDLQ-based baselines and are conceptually different than the ``continued pretraining'' QAT that modern industry labs use \cite{lsq,llmqat,lsqbad,gemma3}.
+Additional experiments and comparisons to CBQ \citep{cbq} and PV-Tuning \citep{pvtuning} are in the Appendix.